dsarona/ds_class/Project/ProjectPaper.md

 ## Improving Incident Identifcation and Resonse Time
 There are limited security resources to monitor and respond to attacks on an increasing number of ephermal hosts and services.
-These hosts and services are cloud based using the devops model for deployment and frequent change.
+These hosts and services are cloud based using the [DevOps model](https://en.wikipedia.org/wiki/DevOps) for deployment and frequent change.
 All of which makes identifying the risk of these services more difficult before they are deployed and removes nearly all ability to manually identify issues in such an automated environment.

-So my theory is by reiewing hosts/services that are being targetted now we can be identify earlier on in the cyber kill chain process those services or hosts to be compromised in the near future.
+So my theory is by reviewing hosts/services that are being targetted now we can be identify earlier on in the cyber kill chain process those services or hosts to be compromised in the near future.
 Or put another way, being able to better identify those hosts and services most at risk as they are being automatically deployed.

 ## Description of your data set and how it was obtained
 * Shodan